General PhD Program Admissions Questions

 No, instead please refer to the Application Checklist in your online application.

-Will my application be considered if my GRE or TOEFL scores are received after the deadline?
+Will my application be considered if my TOEFL scores are received after the deadline?

 Yes, all applications will be considered although complete applications are easier for us to evaluate.